 Welcome to the site of the online Georgia Social Studies Fairs guidebook!
-This guide is for students who are eager to explore what social studies has to do with our daily lives, as well as for the teachers, parents, and other educators and community members who support them in their endeavors.
-The Georgia Social Studies Fairs lead students, through competition, to learn, to practice, and to perfect research processes that can be and should be used now and in the future to make informed decisions that impact both today and posterity.
+This guide is for students who are eager to explore what social studies has to do with our daily lives, as well as teachers, parents, other educators, and community members who support them.
+The Georgia Social Studies Fairs lead students, through competition, to learn, practice, and perfect research processes that can and should be used now and in the future to make informed decisions that impact both today and posterity.